Learning Disability Today

 The provider also reported that there wasn’t enough staff to meet people’s needs, and there were times when care workers were unable to leave the home due to these staffing shortages.

-The CQC will take further action if the necessary improvements are not made
+The CQC will take further action against the care homes if necessary improvements are not made

 Ms. Ivanova added: “We expect health and social care providers to guarantee autistic people and people with a learning disability the choices, dignity, independence and good access to local communities that most people take for granted and we didn’t see this at S.E.L.F Limited.